flarebyte/beaming_yggdrasil/DECISIONS.md

     time -`application version` — Useful for auditing.
 -   position / offset — The event’s global position across all streams (read only)
+-   `language`: iso code of the language for the value

 Note: perhaps additional fields like userId, tenantId, correlationId, causationId, ... may be required on the server side.